-Combining equations (\ref{wellFaceFluxCorr}) and (\ref{faceColmation}) gives a flux approximation that does not include the auxiliary head value at face $f$:
+Combining equations (\ref{wellFaceFluxCorr}) and (\ref{faceColmation}) gives a flux approximation that does not include the head value at face $f$:

-This correction leads to an acceptable well extraction rate.
-However, there is a substantial error in the hydraulic head distribution, which does not decrease quadratically if the mesh is refined.
-Therefore, the scheme obtained in this way is not second-order accurate on coarse grids, as shown in Sect. \ref{tests}.
+As shown in Section \ref{tests}, this correction leads to an acceptable well extraction rate.
+However, there is a substantial error in the hydraulic head distribution, which does not decrease significantly if the mesh is uniformly refined, unless the mesh is very fine.